-From financial front it was a sustainable year with a strong growth in the revenue of the Company.
-The adverse market conditions and global supply chain disruptions as a result of the geographical conflict impacted the availability and pricing of raw materials and solvents.
-Business conditions were and continue to be tough along with intensifying competition, further eroding profit margins of the Company, but Everest still continues to stand strong.
-The export turnover of the Company remains sustainable to the tune of 22%.
+From financial front it was a tough year with a sustainable growth in the revenue of the Company.
+The adverse market conditions and global supply chain disruptions as a result of the geographical conflict impacted the availability and pricing of raw materials and solvents throughout.
+Business conditions were and continue to be tough along with intensifying competition, further eroding profit margins of the Company.
+The export turnover of the Company for the current year grew decently to the tune of 28% (from 22% in the FY 2021-22).
 We closed the year with steady growth across all our key products as well as new products and markets.
-This is the fourth consecutive year in the row, the Company is sharing the wealth by declaring dividend of 5% to the shareholders.